TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/43 - John/John 20/John 20.3.md

 ---

-Peter therefore went forth, and the other disciple, and they went toward the tomb.
+Therefore Peter and the other disciple went out, and they went toward the tomb.